donjpierce/traffic/README.md

 ![alt text](https://raw.githubusercontent.com/donjpierce/traffic/master/examples/car17_learn.png)

 **Rewards**
-As can be seen in the above plot, the reward system for this learning algorithm does not always converge on a route with shortest-time.
+As can be seen in the above plot, a purely time-based reward system for this learning algorithm does not always converge on a route with shortest-time.
 In the case of car no. 17, this is because the arrival times of the original route and the alternate route were both very similar.
+A new reward system is needed, one based on the positivity of the time difference, for convergence.

 **A note on the requirements for this code base**